canlab/canlab_single_trials/README.md

 ## Troubleshooting

-Please contact @bogpetre for help with technical issues related to this repository.
+Please contact [Bogdan Petre]( https://github.com/bogpetre ) for help with technical issues related to this repository.